Fuel JournalBasics & Guides28 min read

 Examples:

-Practical implication: if fat loss and metabolic health are priorities, consider front-loading more of your intake earlier in the day and reducing late-night grazing, especially if late eating disrupts sleep.
+Practical takeaway: if fat loss and metabolic health are priorities, consider front-loading more of your intake earlier in the day and reducing late-night grazing, especially if late eating disrupts sleep.

 Meal frequency and fasting